 CDIS 6330 Speech Perception (3 credits)-An analysis of the acoustic properties of speech and an overview of prominent theories of speech perception.
 CDIS 6340 Audiology Clinical Practice Management (3 credits)- Prerequisite(s): Advanced graduate standing.
+An examination of personal,

+Prerequisite(s): Advanced graduate standing.
 An examination of personal, organizational, economic, legal, and ethical issues of autonomous audiology practice.
 Emphasis is on the managerial role of the audiologist as these issues relate to various models of audiological service delivery.